guenchi/json/README.md

 > as: `(list (cons "foo" "bar")(cons "baz" (vector 1 2 3)))`

+> KEY must be a string for dict, must be a number for array.

-> keys must be strings. values may be  strings, numbers or following symbols: 'true, 'false or 'null.
+> VALUE may be a string, a number, a following symbols: 'true, 'false or 'null or an other JSON struct.

 > In this library, we use this JSON struct in scheme code level, to easily operating it.